aelm07/aelm07/README.md

 - 👋 Hi, I’m @aelm07
 - 👀 I’m interested in Coding, Modelling & Simulation
-- 🌱 I’m currently learning Python, Coding, ML/DL, Anylogic, and more!
-- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me Via Github
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...